 The design pedestrian loading for a pedestrian bridge is 90 pounds per square foot.
-At a minimum, the HS20 truck, a notional 3-axle, 72,000-pound design loading, will be considered for emergency and post-seismic event vehicle use.
+The H20 truck, a notional design loading, will be considered for emergency vehicle use.
 Typically, the pedestrian load, when applied over the entire structure, is heavier than a single emergency vehicle.
 The heavy point loads associated with emergency vehicle wheels tend to control the design of localized elements and connections.
 The proposed bridge will be designed to remain serviceable following a Cascadia Subduction Zone event and to avoid collapse during the 1,000-year return period earthquake.